Maclay74/Supreme-Commander-FA-patch/README.md

 }
 ````

-You have to add your values into values array with the same semantic as other options.
+You have to add your options into values array with the same semantic as other.

-For example, to get 30 mins just add this code at after the last element
+For example, to get 30 mins just add this code after the last element
 ````lua
 {
      text = "<LOC lobui_0324>30",